karlwilcox/website-build/pages/info.md

 - layout: review
 - title: Full title, including 'a' or 'the'
-- either of:
-  - author: key-to-_data/authors.yml
+- author: (Books only) key-to-_data/authors.yml
+- subheadline:
-  - subheadline: free text creator name
+  - For books, free format author name (ignored if the author field is present)
+  - For movies & tv shows, the streaming platform and / or studio
+  - For shorts, the full date range as text
+  - For games, the platform
+  - For other, free form explanation
 - teaser:
-  - For movies & tv shows, the streaming platform
   - For books, the series (if any)
+  - For movies, the series (if any)
+  - For tvshows, the season (if any)
+  - For games / other, free form as required
 - tags: as required
 - category: one of tvshows / movies / other / books / shorts / games